US WorldMeds is committed to the future

 - Improving the rate of successful conversion to depot naltrexone using lofexidine for withdrawal

-The complete IIT proposal should be sent electronically to our Medical Affairs Department at email@example.com.
-The IIT Request Form filled out in its entirety, along with submission of all other supporting documentation, constitutes a complete proposal.
+The complete IIR proposal should be sent electronically to our Medical Affairs Department at email@example.com.
+The IIR Request Form filled out in its entirety, along with submission of all other supporting documentation, constitutes a complete proposal.

 If US WorldMeds is able to provide funding/support for the medical education activity or research trial, a Letter of Agreement (provided by US WorldMeds) must be signed by US WorldMeds and the Medical Education Provider or Independent Research Organization.